Getting your Trinity Audio player ready...

 What is guerrilla marketing and where did it come from?

 The name guerrilla marketing was created by the American writer and publicist Jay Conrad Levinson.
-The term was created in his book Guerrilla Marketing, originally released in 1983, and which is now in its 4th edition.
+The term was created in his book Guerrilla Marketing, originally released in 1983.

 The author's concept was inspired by the Vietnam War, which saw North Vietnam using strategies with few resources, but with great impact and results on its adversaries, South Vietnam and the United States.